readthedocs/readthedocs.org/docs/tutorial/index.rst

   Mandatory, specifies :doc:`version 2 of the configuration file </config-file/v2>`.

 ``build.os``
-  Mandatory to specify the Python version, :ref:`states the name of the base image <config-file/v2:build.os>`.
+  Required to specify the Python version,
+  :ref:`states the name of the base image <config-file/v2:build.os>`.

 ``build.tools.python``